Kaubbila/Pirkka-pankki/README.md

 ![5](https://github.com/Kaubbila/Pirkka-pankki/assets/76628873/29edf217-83d7-41bd-adbc-aa3075272437)</br>

 7.History</br>
-(You can see the 5 actions per page.
+(You can see the 5 newest actions per page.
 You can go forward or back the pages)</br>
 ![10](https://github.com/Kaubbila/Pirkka-pankki/assets/76628873/9d851005-b245-4604-9da3-3c1c1be2eec8)</br>